gtalarico/ironpython-stubs/README.md

 Now to the ones that matter:

-* [ ] Use Kite-powered Completion: OFF - It might work, but you are on your own.
+* [ ] Use Kite-powered Completion: OFF - Recommended.

 * [X] Output Provider Errors: ON - This will tell you if Jedi runs out of memory.